chad-bot/Beer-Pong/README.md

 - Consistent recognition of cups and calculation of trajectory
 - Robust end-effector hardware.

 The desired functionality for CHAD is to shoot at different configurations and distances of cup targets.
-At a medium range, and with 6 cups in a diamond formation, we hoped to achieve a 50% cup hit rate.
+At a medium range, and with 6 cups in a diamond formation, CHAD should make half of its shots, achieving a **50% cup hit rate**.
 We believe this percentage represents our team members’ average sober cup pong ability.

 ## In depth design

 ### Hardware design:
-Our hardware consisted of one toy plastic [ping-pong gun](https://www.amazon.com/Toyvian-Shooting-Child-Random-Color/dp/B07NVCM5VK) (attached to Baxter's right arm gripper), Solo cups, and a table cover.
+Our hardware consists of one toy plastic [ping-pong gun](https://www.amazon.com/Toyvian-Shooting-Child-Random-Color/dp/B07NVCM5VK) (attached to Baxter's right arm gripper), Solo cups, and a table cover.

 Even though we considered other means of launching the ping-pong ball at the target (ranging from rubber band sling shots to air powered cannons) we settled on the ping-pong gun because of how easy it was to modify, repair, or even replace when one inevitably broke.
 We specifically choose red Solo cups and a black table cover both for the traditional aesthetic and their computer-vision friendly color contrast.
 Having the distinctive separation between the red exterior, white interior, and dark background allowed us to remove a lot of the noise from the image without having to create more complex vision detection algorithms.